beeware/beeware/docs/tutorial/tutorial-4.rst

-Now that we've updated the installer code, We can then run ``briefcase build`` to re-compiled app, ``briefcase run`` to run the updated app, and ``briefcase publish`` to repackage the application for distribution.
+Now that we've updated the installer code, We can then run ``briefcase build`` to re-compiled app, ``briefcase run`` to run the updated app, and ``briefcase package`` to repackage the application for distribution.

 Updating dependencies and icons
 ===============================